Air-Petr/php-console-cleaner/README.md

 # PHP Console Cleaner

-Clear text from the console.
+Clear a text from the console.

 ## Instalation